gmalakar/Flouds.Py/README.md

 - **Embedder endpoints** (see [`app/routers/embedder.py`](app/routers/embedder.py)):
   - `POST /embed` — accepts an `EmbeddingRequest`, returns an `EmbeddingResponse`
   - `POST /embed_batch` — accepts an `EmbeddingBatchRequest`, returns an `EmbeddingBatchResponse`

-See the routers for full request/response models and details.

 ---